Logo Icon

 SHARE

-Overview: Geometry is a scoring topic of the the QA section of the CAT exam, testing spatial reasoning and logical thinking.
-To ace this section you need to have good hold on the CAT geometry formulas and theorems.
+Overview: Geometry is a scoring topic of the QA section of the CAT exam, testing spatial reasoning and logical thinking.
+To ace this section, you need to have a good hold on the CAT geometry formulas and theorems.
 Read the blog to know more about them!

 • Geometry includes triangles, circles, quadrilaterals, polygons, and coordinate geometry.

-• These all shapes have their individual formulas and theorems based on which questions are asked in the CAT exam 2025
+• All these shapes have their individual formulas and theorems, based on which questions are asked in the CAT exam 2026.

 In this blog, we will guide you through the essential 20+ CAT Geometry Formulas, break down their importance, and provide expert tips to enhance your preparation.